Razchek/Unispect/README.md

   - Save definitions into a shareable database which can then be loaded back into Unispect anytime
   - Plugin interface for custom memory access implementations
   - Track types in more detail in the inspector by simply clicking on the base or extended type
+  - Fast definition collection.
+Only a few seconds even when using the native memory memory implementation.

  *¹ _Static values are still being implemented_

  *² _The deobfuscated names should match between users.
 I need collaborative results to validate this._